How to Monetize Your Expertise Online — The Ultimate Guide

 Top ways to make money online

-Now you know some of the business models you can use to monetize your expertise, let’s look at the top revenue models that actually enable you to make money from those business models.
+Now you know some of the business models you can use to monetize your expertise and make money on the Internet, let’s look at the top revenue models that go with those business models.
 By combining different approaches to sharing your expertise with a variety of ways of earning money, you can diversify your income and increase your overall earnings.

 Revenue models are typically split into active income, where your income is directly related to an action you take, and passive income, which is an ongoing revenue stream that earns money with little to no input from you.